Experienced Atlanta Investment Fraud and Securities Negligence Attorneys Protecting Investors’ Rights

 Every case is unique.
 At The Frankowski Firm, our lawyers thoughtfully consider every client’s situation and answer all of their concerns.
 We engage cooperatively with financial experts to ascertain the reasons why an investment failed to perform as expected, how the broker neglected his or her fiduciary obligations, and the financial damages stemming from the improper investment administration.

 Our Atlanta attorneys handle a variety of cases, including:

 |Securities Negligence||Broker Fraud|

-Contact us to discuss your situation with a trustworthy Atlanta FINRA arbitration attorney today
+Contact us to discuss your situation with a trustworthy Atlanta securities lawyer today

 Investing losses are not solely due to market forces.
 Instead, the negligent or fraudulent handling of the account by a broker or investment advisor led directly to the investment’s failure to deliver.
 The Atlanta broker fraud lawyers at The Frankowski Firm work assiduously for you, holding financial malefactors to account.
 To explore your case and receive answers to your questions, please call our Atlanta office at 888-741-7503 or complete our contact form.